Olivier Latry, a titular organist at Notre-Dame Cathedral in Paris, pulls out all the stops at organ dedication

 “An organ is the voice of God when it is well played,” added Skudlarek.
 “This is a beautifully voiced instrument, giftedly played. … It brings one closer to their Creator.”

-Joseph Skudlarek (blue bowtie) soaks in the music during the matinée performed by Oliver Latry on Oct.
+Joseph Skudlarek (blue bowtie) soaks in the music during the matinée performed by Olivier Latry on Oct.
 30, 2024, at Cathedral of the Sacred Heart, Richmond.
 (Photo/Alexa Welch Edlund)

 That night, Latry repeated the program, although this time, the concluding improvisational theme delivered by Sáñez was “Alleluia: Mode VI,” the Gregorian chant which often serves as the Gospel acclamation.